Yizack/dimatis/contest/call-out.md

                     <li>The copyright and all other rights of the provided stems and musical compositions embodied in the stems are owned and controlled by Dimatis and Bayza.</li>
                     <li>Stems may not be used for any other purposes than for participating in this contest.</li>
                     <li>The remix submission entries are ordered according to the submission order.</li>
+                    <li>If you do not make it to the winners, it is nothing personal, do not let this discourage you and keep making music.</li>
                     <li>Winners will be announced on Dimatis socials.</li>
                     <li>Remixers are free to sell their remixes on Bandcamp.</li>
                     <li>By submitting your remix, you agree with all terms mentioned on this page.</li>'